 Data gathered for spring 2020 evidently indicate negative implications of the virus, nevertheless, not every business was affected.
 Statistics show that compared to 2019, the year 2020 first-quarter GDP has dropped by 0,7 per cent and stopped at 6,5 billion euros.
 For its most part, the virus affected energy, processing and industrial sectors, which could be explained by the decline in trade growth and household consumption.
 During the spring analysts were not so sure about the power of virus impact, they, however, empathised a decreasing trend in most fields of economic.

-By the time of the second wave consequences of the first one became clearer.
-The tertiary sector, in particular, tourism suffered income loss and approached decline.
-During the spring-summer of 2020 decline in the prices was caused by lower demand.
-A range of leisure limited by the pandemic served as a reason for lowering prices of services while rising unemployment has worsened the situation.
+By the time of the second wave, the consequences of the first one became clearer.
+The tertiary sector, in particular, tourism, suffered income loss and approached decline.
+During the spring-summer of 2020 the decline in the prices was caused by lower demand.
+A range of leisure limited by the pandemic served as a reason for lowering prices of services, while rising unemployment has worsened the situation.
 Still, some businesses stayed strong.

 News and analytics demonstrate the resilience of large construction companies and exportation.
 Meanwhile, some experts considered the Estonian market’s dependence on foreign demand, empathising the government’s limited ability to stimulate its own economy.

 The second wave, or adaptation

 At this stage, the government strived a lesson to be learned and prepared for the second wave.
 The forecast, however, was disappointing and predicted a stronger impact in the last quarter.
 GDP has dropped by 1,2 per cent comparing to 2019 and was 7.3 billion euros.
 The economic decline for its most part resulted from a decline in the first sector.
 Things were not getting better in hospitality, thereby compromising the market’s stability.